-Right now, in the world of smartphones, it's rare to find a top-of-the-line phone that doesn't have some kind of water and dust resistance.
+(Pocket-lint) - Right now, in the world of smartphones, it's rare to find a top-of-the-line phone that doesn't have some kind of water and dust resistance.
 While it used to be a rarity, it's now become a lot more commonplace.
 Even companies that used to stay away from IP-ratings - like OnePlus - have added it to their top devices.
-In fact many upcoming smartphones for 2020 will likely have some form of protection.
+In fact many upcoming smartphones for 2020 and 2021 will likely have some form of protection.

 Look at the spec sheet and you'll likely see something called an IP-rating.
 These days, that'll be IP67 or IP68.

-But let's face it, if you're spending good money on a device, whether it's an action camera, smart sports watch or a new phone, you need to know it's going to survive the rain or an accidental trip into a toilet bow.
+But let's face it, if you're spending good money on a device, whether it's an action camera, smart sports watch or a new phone, you need to know it's going to survive the rain or an accidental trip into a toilet bowl.

 With so many different codes, stamps and names for water and dust resistant qualities and certifications, it can be confusing.
 Let us explain.